Garrett Cooper Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 12th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 11th in MLB.

-- His last time out came on Saturday against the Milwaukee Brewers, when the righty tossed five innings, surrendering four earned runs while giving up five hits.
+- In his most recent appearance on Sunday against the Milwaukee Brewers, the right-hander tossed 4 2/3 innings, giving up one earned run while surrendering four hits.

+- In eight games this season, the 24-year-old has a 4.30 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .298 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.